 Accommodation in UK is the first and the biggest challenge you’ll have to tackle as a foreign student.

-Most common accommodations types of international students in UK are
+Most common types of accommodation for international students in UK are:

 - University Dorms

 - Rooms in private houses

 However, selecting one that will match your desires and most importantly, your financial resources, is hard.
 Plus, you’re short on time, because classes will soon begin.
 With that said you need a plan ahead.

 Cost of accommodation in UK varies to a large degree.
 Even in the same city, the range of accommodating costs can be very large.
 Naturally, as an international student saving as much money as possible is a priority for you.
 And knowing that rent is the highest expenditure you’ll have when studying abroad, finding an affordable accommodation will alleviate a great financial burden to you.